LYZhelloworld/ChatBot/README.md

 ```

 ### Create Agent
-1. Create a folder `agents` under the root directory (if it does not exist).
+1. Create a folder `agents` under the root directory of this project (if it does not exist).
+    - If you are running the executable file, create the folder `agents` under the same directory as the executable file.
 1. Create a folder under `agents` with a proper name **without spaces**.
 (For example, `my-agent`).
 1. Add a configuration file in your agent folder with the name `config.json`.
 Below is an example:
     ```json